saby/router/README.md

     URL: "/page?paramName=value#three"    -> paramValue = "value"

 ### Opening and Closing Popups on URL Change

+**IMPORTANT!**: This method of popup routing is still supported but deprecated in favour of the new `Router/router:Popup` component which simplifies the process.
+It is recommended for all new projects to use the `Router.router:Popup` component, see [Popup section](#using-popup-to-open-and-close-popups-on-url-change) for details.

 `Route` has three events: `on:enter` fires when the current URL starts to match this route's mask, `on:leave` fires when the current URL no longer matches the specified mask and `on:change` fires whenever the parameters specified by the mask option change.